mysteriousHerb/sfs-select-deck/README.md

 - `pyinstaller sfs-select.py --noconfirm --onefile --name sfs-select --icon="data/sfs-select.ico" `

 ### How to use
+- Go to desktop mode on steam deck
+- Download the sfs-select from https://github.com/mysteriousHerb/sfs-select-deck/releases/
+- Double click the sfs-select
-- in the first pop up window, paste the steam address, for steam deck this is `/home/deck/.local/share/Steam`
+- If there is a pop up window, paste the steam folder filepath, default is `/home/deck/.local/share/Steam`
 - Then it is self explanatary, refer to https://steamcommunity.com/groups/familysharing/discussions/1/3068621701744549116/

 ### For development